bdsp-core/bdsp-core.github.io/_pages/labValues.md

 As a postdoc, fellow, or medical resident you should be working toward scientific independence and the next stage of your career.
 I am ready to help with writing fellowship and grant applications, and big-picture project strategies and design.
 Postdocs are expected to master the technical, basic science, and medical literature related to their research area, act independently when drafting manuscripts, mentor and train junior members, and act as lab leaders.
 Depending on your career goals you may be more or less involved in grant applications as a key part of your training.

 _Undergraduates and other visiting students_
-CCNL welcomes undergraduates and other visiting students to gain training in both research methods and the scientific process through working with graduate students or postdoc mentors.
+CDAC welcomes undergraduates and other visiting students to gain training in both research methods and the scientific process through working with graduate students or postdoc mentors.
 Undergraduates and visiting students are expected to come to the lab on the days and hours agreed upon and to be willing to learn and make corrections when given feedback.
 When the time comes for letters of recommendation, the student will be expected to prepare a first draft of the letter.
 Brandon and the direct mentor will work together to revise and finalize letters of recommendation.

 _Research Coordinators_
 RCs are an integral part of the lab.
 They are expected to be thoroughly familiar with and to diligently execute laboratory protocols, to manage IRB responsibilities assigned to them, and to maintain data integrity, among other responsibilities.
 In most cases RCs will report to a fellow, senior PhD student, or a postdoc for day-to-day lab operations.
 I will gladly assist RCs in achieving their own career goals (e.g. meeting to discuss graduate school or medical school applications).
 RCs are valued members of the lab with the same level of participation as people in other roles.
 For example, they will receive the same types of general lab responsibilities, and are highly encouraged to take part in lab meetings and social events sponsored by the lab.